Françoise Dorner: Actress

 Finally, in 1992 she played in Les amies de ma femme by Didier Van Cauwelaert with Michel Leeb, Christine Boisson and Catherine Arditi.

-Although her film career remains quite modest, Françoise Dorner, has been very present on the small screen since the late 1960s.
-She was the star of several TV movies and embodied in particular La Petite Fadette in 1978.
-In 1985, she interpreted the commissioner Françoise Valence in the series "Madame et ses flics".
-The television also gave her in 1996, the possibility of adapting one of her plays, Le Parfum de Jeannette.
+Although her film career remains quite modest, Dorner has been very active in television since the late 1960s.
+She starred in several TV movies, notably as the titular character in La Petite Fadette in 1978.
+In 1985, she played Commissioner Françoise Valence in the series "Madame et ses flics".
+She also adapted one of her plays, Le Parfum de Jeannette, for television in 1996.

 Writer

 Her plays L'Hirondelle and Le Parfum de Jeannette, cowritten with Jean-Claude Carrière, earned her the Prix du Jeune Théâtre Béatrix Dussane-André Roussin.
 In 2004, she was awarded the Prix Goncourt du premier roman for La Fille du rang derrière, critically acclaimed in France but also in the United States.
-In 2006 La Douceur assassine obtained the Prix Émile Augier bestowed by the Académie française and in 2011, she received the Prix Roger-Nimier for Tartelettes, jarretelles et bigorneaux.
+In 2006, La Douceur assassine won the Prix Émile Augier awarded by the Académie française and, in 2011, she received the Prix Roger-Nimier for Tartelettes, jarretelles et bigorneaux.